How To Avoid Employee Misclassification

 Remedying Employee Misclassification

 So what happens if you analyze your current worker contracts and find that some of them are indeed misclassified as independent contractors?
-There are some immediate steps you will need to take.
+There are some immediate steps for how to correct employee misclassification.

 The first thing to do is to understand the severity of the issue.
 Reach out to an AOR or a legal team right away to discuss the matter with them.
 Find out how many workers are wrongly classified, for how long and to what extent.